 This armor is a rare example of the fluted, or "Maximilian," style in its earliest stages.
-The armor was made in either Mühlau or neighboring Innsbruck soon after Emperor Maximilian I (14591519) established his court armor-making workshop in Innsbruck in 1504.
+The armor was made in either Mühlau or in neighboring Innsbruck soon after the Emperor Maximilian I (1459–1519) established his court armor-making workshop in Innsbruck in 1504.
 Little is known of its maker, Christian Schreiner the Younger.
-Only two of his works survive, of which this is the most complete.
+Few of his works survive, and this is the most complete.

 A strong Italian influence is apparent in this armor and in armors of the Innsbruck/Mühlau school in general.
 They are characterized by full rounded forms and sparing use of surface ornament as opposed to the purely German Gothic style typified by slender proportions and pierced openwork.

 Particularly distinctive are the gracefully bold mitten gauntlets, which blend features of late Gothic design with the evolving German Renaissance style.